Skip to content

 Nullification by the court in case of unfair consequences

-If the non-compete clause meets the legal requirements set out above, the clause is, in principle, valid and enforceable.
-However, Dutch law provides an escape route: if the employee is unfairly disadvantaged by the clause, the employee may request the court to nullify the clause in whole or part.
+If the clause meets the legal requirements set out above, the clause is, in principle, valid and enforceable.
+However, Dutch law provides an escape route: if the employee is unfairly disadvantaged by it, the employee may request the court to nullify the clause in whole or part.
 The court will weigh the personal interests of the employee in relation to the business interests of the employer.
 Rather than nullifying the clause, the court may also moderate the clause in terms of duration and/or scope, for instance the geographical area, the range of competitors or the type of precluded activities.

 Need advice?